Vehicle registration plates of New South Wales: Previous general series

 From 1910 to 1948, trailers (and caravans) used the same registration plates and serial formats as cars.
 In 1948, a separate serial format was introduced for trailers consisting of two letters followed by four numbers.
 The first letter progressed T, R, A, B and finally C, while the numeric combinations for each series ran from 1000 to 9999; the first serial was thus TA-1000, while the last was CS-9999.
 Plates continued to consist of white characters on a black background, while the colour scheme for car plates changed (above).

 In August 1981, trailer plates adopted the same colour scheme as car plates, of black characters on a lemon yellow background.
 At the same time, a new serial format was introduced consisting of one letter followed by five numbers, starting at A-00000.
 This format omitted the letters I, O and T, and was exhausted in December 2014.

 In August 2014, a new trailer plate was introduced consisting of black characters on a white background, and a plain "NSW" legend.
 This plate uses the same two-letter, two-number, two-letter serial format as car plates, but has T as the first letter, with the first serial being TR-00-AA.
-This serial format began to be used on the current mid yellow trailer plate as well from December 2014, beginning with TA-00-AA; at the same time, the legend on this plate was changed from the full state name to "NSW – TRAILER", the whole TI series was skipped.
+This serial format began to be used on the current mid yellow trailer plate as well from December 2014, beginning with TA-00-AA; at the same time, the legend on this plate was changed from the full state name to "NSW – TRAILER", the whole TI & TO series was skipped.